WWW.WESTMINSTERIANS.UK

 4. Elections

-Those willing to stand for the Executive and the General Committee are listed below.
+Those willing to stand for the Executive and the General Committee were elected by the AGM:

 The Executive: nominated & seconded by: